Characters: The Amazing Race 22

 Pamela "Pam" Chien & Winnie Sung

-Snarky Asian friends who, despite their obvious racing skills, had a tendency to panic and make hasty decisions when they felt they were in danger.
+Snarky friends who, despite their obvious racing skills, had a tendency to panic and make hasty decisions when they felt they were in danger.
 After spending the first half of the season cruising along near the top of the pack, they would fall apart in Botswana.
 Despite being in a solid 2nd for most of the seventh leg, including having two teams have to stop to pay speeding tickets, they imploded on the Detour, switching from the Brawn side of the Detour to the Brains and back, their second-guessing and inability to spot one of the animal cutouts putting them out in 7th.
+They were one of ten teams listed in the initial cast leak for All-Stars,

-- Accidentally Accurate: They made one of their typical snarky jokes at the snare setting Detour in Botswana, in reference to seeing Good Ol' Boy and amateur taxidermist Chuck show up.
+- Accidental Truth: They made one of their typical snarky jokes at the snare setting Detour, in reference to seeing Good Ol' Boy and amateur taxidermist Chuck show up.

 Winnie: We were nervous to see Chuck & Wynona there, because we were like, "Chuck probably makes these in his spare time, like brushes his teeth, makes a snare, and then rinses and checks his... whatever he catches."